-The entrance is guarded by Zlatorog, a mythical golden-horned goat, who was an empire in Triglav according to legends.
+According to legends, the entrance is guarded by Zlatorog, a mythical golden-horned goat, who was an empire in Triglav.
 The lake has a fully equipped beach with washbasins and changing rooms.
 It's perfect for sunbathing and wild swimming.

-A three-level wooden diving platform, which resembles a castle turret, was also built for the joy of the visitors.
+A three-level wooden diving platform resembling a castle turret was also built for the visitors' joy.
 If you forget to take a book with you, you can find the 'Library by the Lake" and choose from the available books.

-During summer, it can be a little busy on the weekends, since the lake is also popular with locals.
-However, during the week it's very quiet.
-You can find plenty of hiking routes around the lake and in the surroundings.
+During summer, it can be a little busy on the weekends since the lake is also popular with locals.
+However, during the week, it's very quiet.
+You can find many hiking routes around the lake and in the surroundings.

 #4 Triglav Lakes Valley

 The Triglav Lakes Valley (or Seven Lakes Valley) is part of the Triglav National Park.
-There are more than 10 lakes in the valley but some of them dry out during the summer months so the landscape is constantly changing.
+There are more than 10 lakes in the valley, but some dry out during the summer months, so the landscape is constantly changing.
 All of the lakes are very different both in size and in colour.

-Some of the names can indicate the colors, like Brown, Black, or Green Lake.
-The whole valley is part of the national park so it's prohibited to swim or carry out other recreational activities in the lakes.
-The sight is still spectacular so it's really worth a visit.
+Some names, like Brown, Black, or Green Lake, indicate the colours.
+The whole valley is part of the national park, so swimming or carrying out other recreational activities in the lakes is prohibited.
+The site is still spectacular, so it's worth a visit.

-To walk through the whole valley would take up a whole day but you can choose from shorter routes as well, based on your skills.
+Walking through the whole valley would take up a whole day, but you can also choose from shorter routes based on your skills.
 The Valley of the Triglav Lakes also has very rich flora and fauna that you can admire during your hike.
 You can also meet with cows near the villages and marmots in the rockier places.

 #5 Lake Krn

-Lake Krn is the largest Slovenian high mountain lake at 1 391 meters right at the foot of Mount Krn.
-The lake has a rich water ecosystem with 40 plants and 24 animal species living there.
+Lake Krn is the largest Slovenian high mountain lake at 1 391 meters at the foot of Mount Krn.
+The lake has a rich water ecosystem with 40 plants and 24 animal species.
 To preserve the ecosystem, swimming is not allowed in the lake.